Consistency of a range of penalised cost approaches for detecting multiple changepoints: Applications

-where $ \bar{x}_{\tau_{j-1}+1:\tau_j}=\sum_{t=\tau_{j-1}+1}^{\tau_j}x_t/(\tau_j-\tau_{j-1})$.
-The above minimisation assumes knowledge of the noise variance, $\sigma^2$.
-In practice if the variance is unknown, we can estimate it, for example, using the Median Absolute Deviation (MAD) estimator \citep{hampel1974influence} applied to the differenced data, see for example \cite{baranowski2016narrow}.
+The above minimisation assumes knowledge of the noise variance $\sigma^2$, which can be regarded as a nuisance parameter.
+In practice if the variance is unknown, it is a common procedure in the literature to plug in, for example, the Median Absolute Deviation (MAD) estimator \citep{hampel1974influence} applied to the differenced data \citep{baranowski2016narrow}, without any effect on the correctness of the theoretical analysis below.
+More specifically, for this change-in-mean exmaple we can set